You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Ozempic?

-Ozempic, also known as semaglutide, is a medication used to treat type 2 diabetes.
-It is a glucagon-like peptide-1 (GLP-1) receptor agonist, which means it mimics the action of a natural hormone in the body that helps regulate blood sugar levels.
-Ozempic is administered via injection and is designed to help patients with type 2 diabetes achieve better blood sugar control and reduce the risk of cardiovascular events.
+Ozempic is a medication used to treat type 2 diabetes, a chronic condition characterized by high blood sugar levels.
+It is a glucagon-like peptide-1 (GLP-1) receptor agonist, which mimics the natural hormone GLP-1 in the body.
+Ozempic is administered through injection and is designed to help regulate blood sugar levels and improve insulin sensitivity.

 How Does Ozempic Work?